Black desk with a raised shelf holding a lamp and glasses, small items stored underneath, and a mug on the desktop

 This tiered setup does not replace horizontal order.
 It finishes it.
 Cables follow their own path under the desktop, a subject we handle in the cable management guide, and the coherence of the whole workstation belongs to the ergonomics guide.

-Three objects raise a screen, and they do not do the same thing.
+Two approaches raise a screen, and they do not work in the same way.

 The riser or desk shelf sets a fixed surface at a given height, sometimes adjustable in steps.
 It is the direct choice when you want to raise the screen and recover a storage zone underneath.

 The monitor arm clamps to the desk edge and holds the screen in the air.
 It offers continuous height and tilt adjustment, useful if you change posture often or run two screens.
-In return, it frees no surface beneath, and it assumes a screen with a standard mount, not a laptop.
+It clears the desktop but does not create a storage shelf.
+The arm must fit the monitor mount; a laptop needs a suitable tray.

 The right choice depends on what you are after.
 If you want fine, continuous adjustment, the monitor arm wins.
-If you want to raise a laptop and recover the surface under the screen, the shelf is the right object.
-The two are not exclusive: a setup can pair an arm for the main screen with a shelf to structure the rest.
+If you use a laptop with a separate keyboard and want storage underneath, the shelf is a better fit.
+The two can work together: an arm for the main screen, and a shelf to structure the rest.

 06. An object that structures, without promising